Janet Jackson: Philly Woman Says She’s Daughter Of James DeBarge & Queen Of Pop

 “And I thought it was wise for me to speak out now because it needs to be addressed.”

 DeBarge went on to say that he didn’t know there was a baby and wanted to believe the rumors weren’t true.
-But, according to an article on AskKissy, DeBarge’s mother, Etterlene DeBarge, 81, suspected that Janet Jackson may have been pregnant, saying that Jackson was “getting fat” prior to disappearing for a while.
+But, according to an article on AskKissy, DeBarge’s mother, Etterlene DeBarge, 81, suspected that Janet Jackson might have been pregnant, saying that Jackson was “getting fat” before disappearing for a while.
 Late last month, the story of a possible secret love child between James DeBarge and Janet Jackson went viral after Etterlene did an interview on Inside Edition.

 Janet Jackson's Ex-Mother In Law Claims She Found Singer's Secret Daughter ………. https://t.co/9Wl0Z8RR6q